cloud-ark/kubeplus/README.rst

 *a) Attribute-value based binding* - What should be the values of Spec attributes of different Custom Resources?

-*b) Label-based binding* - Are there Kubernetes's native resources corresponding to different Custom Resources to which labels need to be added in order for the Operators to function correctly?
+*b) Label-based binding* - Are there Kubernetes's native resources corresponding to Custom Resources to which labels need to be added in order for an Operator to function correctly?
 How to find such resources?

 *c) Annotation-based binding* - Are there any specific annotations that need to be added on Custom or native Kubernetes resources for an Operator to function correctly?

-KubePlus Platform Toolkit focuses on solving the interoperability challenge by standardizing on how  Operator developers package information about their Custom Resources using Kubernetes-native mechanisms, and how Application developers can easily discover this information directly through kubectl.
+KubePlus focuses on solving the interoperability challenge by standardizing on how Operator developers package information about their Custom Resources using Kubernetes-native mechanisms, and how Application developers can easily discover this information directly through kubectl.

 Architecture
 =============

-KubePlus Platform Toolkit standardizes the process of defining static information about Custom Resources and discovering it, along with the runtime dynamic information, in Kubernetes-native manner.
+KubePlus Cluster Add-on standardizes the process of defining static information about Custom Resources and discovering static and runtime dynamic information in Kubernetes-native manner.
 Static information consists of: a) how-to-use guides for Custom Resources, b) any code level assumptions made by an Operator towards handling a Custom Resource, c) OpenAPI Spec definitions for a Custom Resource.
 Runtime information consists of: a) identification of Kubernetes's native resources that are created as part of instantiating a Custom Resource instance, b) history of declarative actions performed on Custom Resource instances.

-KubePlus Platform Toolkit uses annotations, ConfigMaps, and custom endpoints to enable the discovery process.
+KubePlus Cluster Add-on uses annotations, ConfigMaps, and custom endpoints to enable the discovery process.

 .. .. image:: ./docs/KubePlus-diagram.png